Glossary of Terms

 Pumping

+What is Pumping?
 Pumping is a fluctuation in volume noticed by a hearing aid wearer due to the instrument’s compression characteristics.
-It can be caused by a number
+It can be caused by a number of factors, including changes in the wearer’s hearing loss, the environment, or the hearing aid’s settings.
+Why

 Pinna

+What is the Pinna?
 The pinna is a part of the ear made up of cartilage.
 It is also referred to as the auricle.
-The pinna is an important
+The pinna is an important part of the auditory system.
+It helps to collect sound waves and direct them into the

 Prelingual Hearing Loss

+What is Prelingual Hearing Loss?
 Hearing loss that occurs prior to a child developing speech and language skills.
 What causes prelingual hearing loss?
-Prelingual hearing loss can be caused by
+Prelingual hearing loss can be caused by a variety of factors, including: Genetic conditions Congenital infections, such as rubella, cytomegalovirus, or herpes

 Q